-At the end of 2006, I crunched the sales numbers of various albums released that year.
+At the end of 2006, I of various albums released that year.
 With sales in the doldrums, it seems a good time to take a look at who’s doing well and who’s struggling.
 In each part of this series, I’ll take a look at five current albums.
 This seemed too interesting to be just a daily thread, so it’ll be a regular feature instead.
 Sales figures are rounded to the nearest hundred.
 Enjoy!

 Taylor Swift, Taylor Swift

 It’s been out for a year and nine months, and Swift’s self-titled debut is still schooling the competition on a weekly basis.
 Granted, it’s only taking 28k to top the country chart these days, but when the #2 title is still selling 10k less, you’re schooling the competition.
 This week, Swift became the first female solo act to score five top ten hits off of a debut album.
 She’ll probably rule the roost until Sugarland’s new album hits.